UNiqkue/TravelProject/README.md

 1. Clone and open in IDE(InteliJ IDEA)
 2. Create mysql table name "mydb", user "root", password "12345".
 Check file application.properties console - src - main - java - resources
 3. Git clone swagger https://github.com/swagger-api/swagger-ui
-4. Run and navigate to http://localhost:8080/swagger-ui.html
+4. Run Main.class in console and navigate to http://localhost:8080/swagger-ui.html

 Project has also 8 branches:

-task1 - docs, where you can see arсhitecture (uml and use case)
+task1 - docs, where you can see 3 module arсhitecture (uml and use case)

-task2 - structure the project
+task2 - structure the project 3 module (dao - service - console)

 task3 - console application with file storage